realxye/realxye.github.io/_posts/2021-04-12-vlog-hawaii-maui-p3-snorkeling-at-molokini.md

 description:
 permalink: /:title/
 categories: [VLOG]
-tags: [vlog, Hawaii, Maui, Hana Road]
+tags: [vlog, Hawaii, Maui, Molokini, Snorkeling]
 ---

 Snorkeling at Molokini is probably one of the most anticipated projects on Maui.
 We made a reservation two months ago before this trip.